fathiyul/learn-vertex/01_getting_started/README.md

 - Exploring Vertex AI Studio
 - Sending prompts to Gemini using the Google Cloud console and the Gemini API
-- Using prompt comparison to evaluate responses from two Gemini versions
+- Using prompt comparison to evaluate responses from two Gemini versions (in Vertex AI Studio)

 ### Prompt gallery used: